autocar-logo

 Most affordable scooters with ABS in India

-The TVS Ntorq 150 takes the crown as the most affordable scooter with ABS in India.
+The TVS Ntorq 150 was earlier the most affordable scooter with ABS in India, although that crown has now been taken by the Japanese.
 While rivals like the Hero Xoom 160 and Yamaha Aerox 155 use liquid-cooled engines, TVS has opted for an air-cooled unit on the larger Ntorq – a likely contributor to its more aggressive pricing.
-The 149.7cc, three-valve engine produces 13.2hp and 14.2Nm.
-Buyers can also opt for a higher-spec variant with a TFT display, priced at Rs 9,000 more.
+The 149.7cc three-valve engine produces 13.2hp and 14.2Nm.
+Buyers can also opt for a higher-spec variant with a TFT display, which costs Rs 9,000 more.

 Now, we know what you're thinking – calling these next two scooters "affordable" might be stretching the definition a bit.
 But, affordability is relative, after all.
 If you happen to have a significantly larger budget (and we mean significantly larger), these premium options also come with ABS: